axelwalter/streamlit-metabolomics-statistics/README.md

 # A hitchhiker's guide to statistical analysis of metabolomics data [![Open in Statistics App!](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://metabolomics-statistics.streamlit.app/)

 A web app implementation of the [statistics notebooks](https://github.com/Functional-Metabolomics-Lab/Statistical-analysis-of-non-targeted-LC-MSMS-data) for metabolomics by the [Functional Metabolomics Lab](https://github.com/Functional-Metabolomics-Lab).
 These notebooks are developed by the Virtual Multi Omics Lab ([VMOL](https://vmol.org/)).

+## Installation
+- [run the app](https://metabolomics-statistics.streamlit.app/) without installation (recommended for smaller datasets) **local installation:**
+- clone this repository and install packages from requirements file `pip install -r requirements.txt`
+- start the app from the terminal
+`streamlit run Statistics_for_Metabolomics.py`

 ## Available Statistics
 - Univariate (ANOVA & Tukey's post hoc test)